jq5/MISL-SOC-20-cbrophy/README.md

 	- Installing ADB (Android Debug Bridge)
 		- The ADB lets your computer connect to your computer and have software pushed straight to it from command-line.

+		- WSL/Windows 10:
 			- WSL can't access your device from USB ports but can still have the ADB installed.
 				- To bypass this, we get the same version ADB on Windows 10 as well as on WSL.
 				- If you use a Linux system anyway, then this isn't an issue.

-		- I follwed this tutorial for installing Windows 10 ADB:  https://www.auslogics.com/en/articles/install-adb-driver-on-windows-10/
+			- I followed this tutorial for installing Windows 10 ADB:  https://www.auslogics.com/en/articles/install-adb-driver-on-windows-10/
 			- Installing ADB on WSL: http://defrances.co/post/adbwsl/
 			- I had previously tried installing ADB drivers for my device previously that caused it to not be found.
 To rectify this, I uninstalled the device in *Device Manager*.

+		- Linux (Ubuntu):
+			-

 		- Run "adb devices" on both Windows 10 CMD and WSL to make sure it works.

 	- Pushing APK